eltoroit/LDS_Interview/interview.md

 ---
 # Welcome
 For a long time I have had an idea of writing a document explaining **Lightning Data Services** and the different ways that you can work with data in Salesforce with and without writing Apex code.
+Now that LWC components has been released and we are starting to work on this new awesome platform, I thought this article is very relevant again.

 Since this is a complex and lengthy topic, I decided to write it in the form of an interview, where the reader (you) is interviewing me.
 Hopefully this is fun to read as it was to write.